qwc-services/qwc-services.github.io/src/configuration/ResourcesPermissions.md

 - The `task` configuration property of a `TaskButton` plugin entry in `config.json`

 *Note*: You can restrict tasks entires which specify a mode (i.e. `{"key": "Measure", "mode": "LineString"}`) by concatenating the task key and the mode as the `viewer_task` resource name, i.e. `MeasureLineString`.

+The `FeatureInfo service`, `FeatureInfo layer` and subordinate `Attribute` resources allow controlling whether an entire WMS service, its layers or its attributes are queryable via GetFeatureInfo.

 Restricted viewer task items are then removed from the menu and toolbar in the map viewer.
 Viewer tasks not explicitly added as resources are kept unchanged from the `config.json`.